octo-technology/OpenTezos/docs/formal-verification/modeling-theorem.md

 The Tezos smart contract is a Michelson script which cannot be taken as input by the Coq engine as it is.

-Mi-cho-coq (which is the Coq specification of the Michelson language) provide the correspondence between a Michelson instruction and an equivalent logical proposition.
+Mi-Cho-Coq (which is the Coq specification of the Michelson language) provide the correspondence between a Michelson instruction and an equivalent logical proposition.

 The _Vote_ smart contract can be formalized in a formal definition in Coq (Terms).